MicrosoftDocs/azure-devops-docs/docs/organizations/projects/project-vision-status.md

 :::image type="content" source="media/summary/project-summary-page-intro.png" alt-text="Screenshot of summary page.":::

 > [!NOTE]
 > If you want to use a project wiki for your project Summary information, then first [create a Wiki for your project](../../project/wiki/wiki-create-repo.md).
-You can then [change the project summary page to point to the wiki](#update).
+Then, you can change the project summary page to point to the wiki.

 ## Prerequisites